Skip to content

 disorder_structural = [struc_disorder_A, struc_disorder_B]

-Example 2: mixed on-site/bond disorder
+Example 2: Mixed on-site/bond disorder

 The following example illustrates KITE's most general type of short-range disorder, which includes both atomic defects (vacancies) and bond modifications.
 This type of disorder can be added as an object of the class kite.StructuralDisorder.
 The procedure is analogous to adding a hopping term to the Pybinding lattice object.